Ronald Reagan's would-be assassin urges unhinged leftists to get a grip * WorldNetDaily * by Bob Unruh

 Hinckley was taken into custody for the 1981 assassination attempt, apparently in a deluded scheme to impress actress Jodie Foster.

-He spent more than three decades in custody, in therapy, and was released to 2022 to pursue a career in music.
+He spent more than three decades in custody, in therapy, and was released in 2022 to pursue a career in music.

 Commenters approached him with, “You know what Jodie Foster would think is REALLY impressive?” and another added, “Oh I’m sorry, it’s just I didn’t think you were a QUITTER is all….
 Jodie Foster will not be impressed.”